DocSkellington/SkellEngine/README.md

     * `systems/systemName`
     * `states/stateName`
 * Map:
-  * Switch to tmxlite
-    * Include sources in project
   * Draw and test physics only on visible parts:
     * On creation:
       * Load every layer: